The Pom Pom Girls

 The Pom Pom Girls (also known as Palisades High) is a 1976 American film directed by Joseph Ruben.
 The screenplay was written by Ruben and based on a story by him and Robert J. Rosenthal.
 The movie was shot on location at Chaminade High School in Los Angeles.
-The Pom Pom Girls is a teensploitation film, female relationships and cheerleaders in locations that are "any town" American.
-Disobedient teens in a date movie with romance and sex, plenty of outdoor activities, stunts that are coordinated for actors and actresses, and indoor activities for a new audience.
+The Pom Pom Girls is a low budget sex comedy, which was often popular at drive-in theaters during the 1970's.
+The film features an early performance by Robert Carradine, who would go onto playing Lewis Skolnik in the 1984 hit movie, Revenge of the Nerds.
+The film also features Susan Player Jarreau (as the car hop waitress), wife of Grammy winning singer, the late Al Jarreau.